EDEN757/crypto_sentiment_analysis/README.md

 ## Key Features

+- **Streamlined Setup Process**: Interactive setup script that guides you through configuration of all data sources with custom parameters.
 - **Flexible Configuration**: Define which cryptocurrencies, indices, and news topics to track using a simple JSON configuration.
 - **FinBERT NLP Model**: Uses the state-of-the-art FinBERT sentiment analysis model trained specifically for financial text.
 - **Accurate Data Timestamps**: All data is stored with its original publication or market timestamp.